omni-us/jsonargparse/README.rst

 ``JSONARGPARSE_DEBUG`` environment variable to any value.

 The parsers from jsonargparse log some basic events, though by default this is disabled.
-To enable it the :code:`logger` argument should be set when creating an :class:`.ArgumentParser` object.
+To enable it the ``logger`` argument should be set when creating an :class:`.ArgumentParser` object.
 The intended use is to give as value an already existing logger object which is used for the whole application.
-Though for convenience to enable a default logger the :code:`logger` argument can also receive :code:`True` or a string which sets the name of the logger or a dictionary that can include the name and the level, e.g. :code:`{"name":
+Though for convenience to enable a default logger the ``logger`` argument can also receive ``True`` or a string which sets the name of the logger or a dictionary that can include the name and the level, e.g. :code:`{"name": "myapp", "level":
-"myapp", "level": "ERROR"}`.
-If `reconplogger
-<https://pypi.org/project/reconplogger/>`__ is installed, setting :code:`logger`
-to :code:`True` or a dictionary without specifying a name, then the reconplogger is used.
+"ERROR"}`.
+If `reconplogger <https://pypi.org/project/reconplogger/>`__ is installed, setting ``logger`` to ``True`` or a dictionary without specifying a name, then the reconplogger is used.